lucasjellema/simple-authenticated-webapp/architecture.md

 7. Handles the response, including success and error cases
 8. Updates the UI with status information

+**Admin Operations:**
+1. Validates user has appropriate access rights
+2. Retrieves the ID token from the auth module
+3. Constructs a fetch request with the token in the Authorization header
+4. For file listings, sends a GET request with an empty Asset-Path header
+5. For specific file content, sends a GET request with the specific Asset-Path
+6. Handles response data and updates the admin UI section
+7. Provides interactive file browsing through dynamically created elements

+### Admin Access Control

+The application implements role-based access control for administrative functions:

+1. **Authentication Verification**: Admin functionality is only available to authenticated users
+2. **Role-Based Access**: The system checks ID token claims for specific roles
+3. **UI Visibility Control**: Admin UI components are conditionally displayed based on authorization
+4. **Secure API Calls**: All admin API calls include proper authorization headers
+5. **Custom Headers**: Specific Asset-Path headers are added to target admin operations

 ## Component Diagram

 ```mermaid